ntessore/corfu/docs/theory.rst

 relation is the integral :cite:`2019arXiv190409973T`

 .. math::
+   :label: w_to_cl

    C_l = 2\pi \int_{0}^{\pi} \! w(\theta) \,
                                     P_l(\cos\theta) \sin(\theta) \, d\theta \;,

-which is yet another difficult to compute, oscillatory integral.
+which is yet another difficult oscillatory integral to compute.
 Clearly, an alternative approach is needed.

 Given a set of angles :math:`\theta_1, \theta_2, \ldots`, the computed angular